Mitigating radio frequency interference in CHIME/FRB real-time intensity data: Abstract

 \section{Abstract}

-Extragalactic fast radio bursts (FRBs) are a new class of astrophysical transients with unknown origins that have become a main focus of radio observatories worldwide.
-FRBs are highly energetic ($\sim 10^{36}$--$10^{42}$~ergs) flashes that last for about a millisecond.
-Thanks to its broad bandwidth (400--800 MHz), large field of view ($\sim$200 sq. deg.), and massive data rate (1500 TB of coherently beamformed data per day), the Canadian Hydrogen Intensity Mapping Experiment / Fast Radio Burst (CHIME/FRB) project has increased the total number of discovered FRBs by over a factor 10 in 3 years of operation.
+Extragalactic fast radio bursts (FRBs) are a new class of astrophysical transient with unknown origins that have become a main focus of radio observatories worldwide.
+FRBs are highly energetic ($\sim 10^{36}$--$10^{42}$~erg) flashes that last for about a millisecond.
+Thanks to its broad bandwidth (400--800 MHz), large field of view ($\sim$200 sq. deg.), and massive data rate (1500 TB of coherently beamformed data per day), the Canadian Hydrogen Intensity Mapping Experiment / Fast Radio Burst (CHIME/FRB) project has increased the total number of discovered FRBs by over a factor 10 in 3 yr of operation.
 CHIME/FRB observations are hampered by the constant exposure to radio frequency interference (RFI) from artificial devices (e.g., cellular phones, aircraft), resulting in $\sim$20\% loss of bandwidth.
 In this work, we describe our novel technique for mitigating RFI in CHIME/FRB real-time intensity data.
 We mitigate RFI through a sequence of iterative operations, which mask out statistical outliers from frequency-channelized intensity data that have been effectively high-pass filtered.
-Keeping false positive and false negative rates at very low levels, our approach is useful for any high-performance surveys of radio transients in the future.
+Keeping false-positive and false-negative rates at very low levels, our approach is useful for any high-performance surveys of radio transients in the future.

 \keywords{High energy astrophysics (739), Radio telescopes (1360), Radio transient sources (2008)}